MiriamEsteve/GSSTDA/README.md

 Mapper condenses the information of high-dimensional datasets into a combinatory graph that is referred to as the skeleton of the dataset.
 To do so, it divides the dataset into different levels according to its value of the filtering function.
 These levels overlap each other.
 Within each level, an independent clustering is performed using the input matrix and the indicated distance type.
 Subsequently, clusters from different levels that share patients with each other are joined by a vertex.

-This function is independent from the rest and could be used without having done DSGA and gene selection
+This function is independent from the rest and could be used without having done dgsa and gene selection

 ```{r}
 mapper_object <- mapper(data = gene_selection_object[["genes_disease_component"]],